 Frequently Asked Questions

-• Ayurvedic massage (Abhyanga) is different from other types of massage because it uses warm therapeutic oil as well as a quick steaming treatment at the end (Swedana) to enhance the therapeutic benefits.
+Ayurvedic massage (Abhyanga) is different from other types of massage because it uses warm therapeutic oil as well as a quick steaming treatment at the end (Swedana) to enhance the therapeutic benefits.
 The massage strokes are performed at a different speed, intensity, or pressure depending on each client.
 Strokes used on the body differ from the head, face, or even around the spine.
 Steam treatment allows the body to sweat to flush out toxins and improve blood circulation.

-• Oils that are used in REVIVE Ayurveda are therapeutic grade and examples of oils used are pure Sesame, Chandanadi, Dhanwantharam, and Mahanarayan oil.
+Oils that are used at REVIVE Ayurveda are therapeutic grade and examples of oils used are pure Sesame, Chandanadi, Dhanwantharam, and Mahanarayan oil.
 The basic and common oil used is Sesame oil.
 The latter oils are therapeutic and used based on the client's health state.
 Ayurvedic massage oils are generally safe and not known to cause any allergic reaction but before the massage is performed, a quick skin patch test is done on the client.

-• Shiro means head and Dhara means flow, which involves a gentle and continuous stream of thin medicated warm oil poured over your forehead along the hairline and eyebrow focusing on ‘Ajna marma or Ajna chakra‘, an area where nerves are highly concentrated and connected to the three major glands, the hypothalamus, pituitary and pineal glands.
+Shiro means head and Dhara means flow, which involves a gentle and continuous stream of thin medicated warm oil poured over your forehead along the hairline and eyebrow focusing on ‘Ajna marma or Ajna chakra‘, an area where nerves are highly concentrated and connected to the three major glands, the hypothalamus, pituitary and pineal glands.

 The hypothalamus is also known as the “master gland” because its most important function is to link the nervous system to the endocrine system (hormonal) by controlling the pituitary gland.
 This is where emotion, stress, sleep, circadian cycles, appetite, thirst, body temperature, and other bodily functions are controlled.
 The pineal gland is often referred to by mystics as the “third eye.”
 The third eye is the connecting link between the physical and spiritual worlds, and one might say the sacred place of extrasensory perception in the brain.
 Now, most doctors understand the pineal gland is important because it produces melatonin that regulates circadian cycles and induces sleep.
 Also, the pineal gland needs darkness to secrete melatonin.